hrqmonteiro/openbox-dotfiles/README.md

 ## Hiding bars:
 ![bar](https://raw.githubusercontent.com/hrqmonteiro/openbox-dotfiles/master/2018-07-17-163637_1920x1080_scrot.png)
 **Explanation**: this is a script based on one from [NerdyPepper](https://github.com/nerdypepper/dotfiles) (you find the original in his dotfiles if you search for it), i just edited to match my setup.
-Its a script, located on (scripts/hidebars.sh), what is does is hide some set of polybars with the left button and show it with the right button, and i configured it on the Button on tint2, just create a button on tint2, set your image (The arch logo in my case) and  to the left and right click action, set these: : exec ~/path/to/script and is done!.
+Its a script, located on (scripts/hidebars.sh), what is does is hide some set of polybars with the left button and show it with the right button, and i configured it on the Button on tint2, just create a button on tint2, set your image (The arch logo icon in my case) and  to the left and right click action, set these: : exec ~/path/to/script and is done!.
 **Running modules:**: xworkspaces (for moving around the Openbox desktops), CPU and RAM Monitor, Battery, PulseAudio, Wlan and on the topbar is an script just for showing this image :D (you'll find this one on /scripts/popups/cover2.sh) [is also based on one script from NerdyPepper, which i'll explain below]

 ## Hiding bars (right):